 Food Preservation and Canning

 To prepare for societal collapse, it is necessary to have the skills and equipment necessary to preserve garden produce and meat for a lengthened period of time.
-Canning, smoking, salting, and the use of root cellars are necessary skills for food supplies and surviving long term.
+Canning, smoking, salting, and root cellars are necessary skills for food supplies and survival long term.

 Critical thinking is paramount to self-reliance during a Societal collapse.
-When a population is hungry, scared, or living under conditions of duress, they are more easily manipulated.
+When a population is hungry, scared, or living under duress, they are more easily manipulated.

 Think about other societies that did what they were told to feel safe.
 Not the best choice.
 Critical thinking skills will serve you well pre and post-collapse.